Flack (TV series)

-Flack is a British comedy drama television series, comprising two seasons of six episodes each, in 2019 and 2020.
+Flack is a British comedy drama television series, comprising two series of six episodes each, in 2019 and 2020.
+It stars Anna Paquin as Robyn, an American public relations executive in London who must clean up the messes caused by her clients while her own personal life is in disarray.

 Premise

 Robyn (Paquin), an American PR executive living in London, must figure out how to make the best of bad situations and somehow manage to get out unscathed, clearing up the monumental messes caused by her hapless and selfish clients.
 Although she is utterly in command of her job, her personal life is spinning out of control.